AShiningRay/SwanKernel-LGV20/README.md

 1. Stronger Undervolts (i'm talking about borderline unstable undervolts here).
 2. CPU Voltage Control if you need to setup a custom undervolt to keep it more stable and have no need to compile the kernel from source just to change the values... and that's assuming your phone even boots with this variant of the kernel.
 3. Disabled Battery BCL, eliminating power throttling caused by the battery, just be careful when running demanding tasks while having almost no battery left.
+4. +100MHz OC on the GPU since the bulk of the heat is located on the Kryo cores and the phone benefits from the OC in games because of the screen resolution.

 ### Great, but can i compile it from source if i need to?